 Pines have been venerated for hundreds of years in the Orient.

-Junipers often have the look of pine trees.
+Junipers resemble the look of pine trees.

 As a young nursery stock plant, Glenn Hilton and the late Joe Samuels planted the juniper (shown here on the right) in the ground and let it grow.